jraillard/gitrdone/doc/step5_branching_strategies.md

 To **manage incomplete features without blocking releases**, developers commonly use **feature flags (or feature toggles)**.
 This allows new code to be merged early but hidden or disabled in production until it's ready to be released.

-When ready, the current trunk commit is tagged as a release (e.g., v1.2.0).
+When ready, the current trunk commit is tagged as a release (e.g. v1.2.0).
 Hotfixes are typically done by fixing directly on trunk and releasing immediately.

-> :bulb: **Note  :** a trunk isnt necessarily the main branch.
+> :bulb: **Note  :** a trunk isn't necessarily the main branch.
 For instance if you need to support multiple release version at the same time you could consider creating multiples **rel/*** branches (**trunks**) and add tag them.
 You then just have to report changes to the main branch and later releases branches.

 ```mermaid
 gitGraph